bhuisgen/blog-server/README.md

 - Support pages and posts with comments, tags and categories
 - Content generated from static Markdown files or by REST API
-- Content indexed in database (Redis, SQLite, PostgreSQL, MySQL)
+- Content indexed in database (Redis, SQLite, PostgreSQL, MySQL, MongoDB)
 - User permissions by groups and roles
 - Client API authentication by keys or tokens
 - Local authentication by user credentials